rpiRobotics/fanuc_motion_program_exec/doc/robot_setup.md

 ## Robot Controller Setup

 We are now setting up payload, communication, user and tool frames.
 Click the virtual teach pandant button on the top left (under the `File` button).
 You should see the teach pandant pop up.
 Click on the blinking triangle on the top right of the teach pandant to setup payload information.
+Remeber that the motion will change when the payload information change. **Especially when the payload is closed to limit.**

 ![](figures/step_10.png)